electric-sql/pglite/pglite-cli-distribution-design.md

   `npx --package` installation.
 Clean ESM and CommonJS imports prove identity for core, postmaster, server, all new scoped tool entry points, and the umbrella tools re-exports.
+- Every advertised native command is also checked from the packed executable for `--help`, `--version`, and invalid-option behavior.
+Every packaged runner shares a tested pre-aborted cancellation contract and returns exit status 130.
 - The explicit compatibility table records the missing SSL, GSS, LDAP, readline, host-process, and parallel dump/restore facilities and the mounted host-path boundary. `pg_ctl` remains regression-provider infrastructure, not